shouya/telegram-bot/README.md

 ### Shorthand methods

-shorthand methods can be used within the handler block, with the received message as context. [rubydoc.info](http://www.rubydoc.info/gems/telegram_bot_ruby/TelegramBot/ShorthandMethods)
+Shorthand methods can be used within a handler block, with the received message as its context. [rubydoc.info](http://www.rubydoc.info/gems/telegram_bot_ruby/TelegramBot/ShorthandMethods)

 ```ruby
 reply(text, *args)